 The University of Wyoming Division of Communication Disorders has offered a distance master of science (MS) degree in speech-language pathology since January, 1988.
 The current distance program is a synchronous model that is offered through a combination of distance learning technology and on-campus courses/practicum.
-The program was originally designed for Wyoming bachelor's level speech-language specialists employed in educational settings.
-However, this program has expanded to include students across the United States with degrees in fields other than communication disorders.